publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schB/ptVI/m__us_usc_t26_s179.md

         (1) __Dollar limitation__

-        The aggregate cost which may be taken into account under subsection (a) for any taxable year shall not exceed—
+            The aggregate cost which may be taken into account under subsection (a) for any taxable year shall not exceed $500,000.

-            (A) $250,000 in the case of taxable years beginning after 2007 and before 2010,

-            (B) $500,000 in the case of taxable years beginning after 2009 and before 2015, and

-            (C) $25,000 in the case of taxable years beginning after 2014.

         (2) __Reduction in limitation__

-        The limitation under paragraph (1) for any taxable year shall be reduced (but not below zero) by the amount by which the cost of section 179 property placed in service during such taxable year exceeds—
+            The limitation under paragraph (1) for any taxable year shall be reduced (but not below zero) by the amount by which the cost of section 179 property placed in service during such taxable year exceeds $2,000,000.

-            (A) $800,000 in the case of taxable years beginning after 2007 and before 2010,

-            (B) $2,000,000 in the case of taxable years beginning after 2009 and before 2015, and

-            (C) $200,000 in the case of taxable years beginning after 2014.

         (3) __Limitation based on income from trade or business__